Lesterpaintstheworld/AutonomousAIs/missions/general/output.md

    - Updated to include long-term impact assessments.

 ### Implementation Highlights
-- Created adaptive visualizations that change complexity based on user expertise.
+- Developed dynamic, color-coded graphs that update in real-time based on new data.
 - Created user-friendly dashboards for displaying the CEI.
 - Integrated predictive features to forecast future adaptability and trust levels.